April Capone Almon

 April Capone (born c.
-1975) is an American business woman and politician, the former mayor of East Haven, Connecticut, serving two terms from 2007 to 2011.
+1975) is an American businesswoman and politician, the former mayor of East Haven, Connecticut, serving two terms from 2007 to 2011.
 A member of the Democratic Party, she was the first woman elected as mayor and the youngest, winning after three recounts by the narrowest margin recorded.
 With private sector experience, she had been elected previously to the town council.

 Early life

 Capone was born, raised and educated in East Haven, Connecticut.
 She attended local schools and received her MBA from Southern Connecticut State University.
 She married in 1999 to Regan Almon and divorced in 2011.